 - LSI system characterization.
 You are trying to experimentally characterize three auditory neurons, in terms of their responses to sounds.
-For purposes of this problem, the responses of these neurons are embodied in compiled matlab functions unknownSystemX.p, (with X=1, 2, 3), each of which takes an input column vector of length N = 64 whose elements represent sound pressure over time.
-The response of each is a column vector (of the same length) representing the mean spike count over time.
-Your task is to examine them to see if they: i) behave like they are linear; and/or ii) shift-invariant; with/without iii) circular (i.e. periodic) boundary handling.
+For purposes of this problem, the responses of these neurons are embodied in compiled matlab functions unknownSystemX.p with X=1, 2, 3.
+If you are using Python, import the unknown_systems module from the obfuscated Python file.
+Each takes an input column vector of length N = 64 whose elements represent sound pressure over time.
+In Python The response of each is a column vector (of the same length) representing the mean spike count over time.
 For each neuron, - (a) "Kick the tires" by measuring the response to an impulse in the first position of an input vector.
 Check that this impulse response is shift-invariant by comparing to the response to an impulse at positions n = 2, 4, 8.
-Use different n to determine how the system handles inputs near the boundary.
-Also check that the response to a sum of any two of these impulses is equal to the sum of their individual responses.
-Be sure to describe your findings. - (b) If the previous tests succeeded, examine the response of the system to sinusoids with frequencies $\{2\pi/N, 4\pi/N, 8\pi/N, 16\pi/N\}$ , and random phases, and check whether the outputs are sinusoids of the same frequency (i.e., verify that the output vector lies completely in the subspace containing all the sinusoids of that frequency). [note: Make the input stimuli positive, by adding one to each sinusoid, and the responses should then be positive (mean spike counts)]. - (c) If the previous tests succeeded, verify that the change in amplitude and phase from input to output is predicted by the amplitude (abs) and phase (angle) of the corresponding terms of the Fourier transform of the impulse response.
+Check that the response to a sum of any two of these impulses is equal to the sum of their individual responses (i.e., whether the system is linear).
+Also use different n to determine how the system handles inputs near the boundary (i.e., whether the system does circular boundary-handling).
+Be sure to describe your findings. - (b) If the previous tests succeeded, examine the response of the system to sinusoids with frequencies $\{2\pi/N, 4\pi/N, 8\pi/N, 16\pi/N\}$, and random phases, and check whether the outputs are sinusoids of the same frequency (i.e., verify that the output vector lies completely in the subspace containing all the sinusoids of that frequency). [note: Make the input stimuli positive, by adding one to each sinusoid, and the responses should then be positive (mean spike counts)]. - (c) If the previous tests succeeded, verify that the change in amplitude and phase from input to output is predicted by the amplitude (abs) and phase (angle) of the corresponding terms of the Fourier transform of the impulse response.
 If not, explain which property (linearity, or shift-invariance, or both) seems to be missing from the system.
 If so, do you think that the combination of all tests guarantees that the system is linear and shift-invariant?
 What combination of tests would provide such a guarantee? - 2.
-Neuron in visual cortex.
-The response properties of neurons in primary visual cortex (area V1) are often described using linear filters.
-We'll examine a one-dimensional cross-section of the most common choice, known as a "Gabor filter" (named after Electrical Engineer/Physicist Denis Gabor, who developed it in 1946 for use in signal processing). - (a) Create a one-dimensional linear filter that is a product of a Gaussian and a sinusoid, $\exp\left(-\frac{n^2}{2\sigma^2}\right)\cos(\omega n)$ , with parameters $\sigma = 3.5$ and $\omega = 2\pi 10/64$ samples.
-The filter should contain 31 samples, and the Gaussian should be centered on the middle (16th) sample.
+Retinal and LGN neurons.
+The response properties of ganglion cells in the retina or neurons in the lateral geniculate nucleus (LGN) are often described using linear filters.
+We'll examine a one-dimensional cross-section of a common choice, known as the difference-of-Gaussians (or DoG) filter. - (a) Create a one-dimensional linear filter that is a difference of two Gaussians, $\exp\left(-\frac{n^2}{2\sigma^2}\right)$, (each normalized to sum to 1), and with standard deviations $\sigma = 1.5$ and $\sigma = 3.5$ samples.
+The filter should contain 15 samples, with both Gaussians centered on the middle (8th) sample.
 Plot the filter to verify that it looks like what you'd expect.
 Plot the amplitude of the Fourier transform of this filter, sampled at 64 locations (MATLAB's fft function takes an optional additional argument).
 What kind of filter is this?
-Why does it have this shape, and how is the shape related to the choice of parameters ( $\sigma$ , $\omega$ )?
+Why does it have this shape, and how is the shape related to the choice of parameters (σ 's)?
 Specifically, how does the Fourier amplitude change if you alter each of these parameters?